emdgroup-liquid/liquid/CONTRIBUTING.md

 ├── .github
 │   └── workflows/ci-cd.yml       # CI/CD pipeline config file.
 ├── .vscode
-│   └── launch.json               # Launch configurations for Visual Studio Code.
+│   └── task.json                 # Task configurations for Visual Studio Code.
 ├── .env                          # The .env file is not under version control.
 It contains sensitive │                                 # data, such as credentials used to authenticate oneself against │                                 # an API.
 We currenly do this for fetching design tokens from Figma.